The Importance of HTTPS and Why You Should Switch Right Now

 Speed is one factor that affects both SEO and the quality of your website, and some have shown found that HTTP browsing is slower in comparison to HTTPS.
 This is because with HTTPS more requests are made at the same time, rather than with HTTP where one task must wait longer before beginning.

-As you can see the second image shows more the requests are synchronised and therefore can finish (and load) faster.
 Page load speed is key to keeping users on your website and offering them a good service; with less than 2 seconds to capture your audience and load your page, if you don’t offer this, they’ll go to someone who can!

 These are just a few hugely important reasons to switch to HTTPS, and the time to take action is now.
 With HTTPS being the future of internet web safety, it soon will become the new normal of what we expect from websites – do don’t get left in the dirt!